 Q: When creating a plan to save, are RRSP loans a good idea?

 A: Creating a plan to save is simply about taking the time to identify your goals (what you’re saving for) and developing a savings strategy to achieve your goals.
 A great option is to set up regular preauthorized deposits, a set it and forget it tactic.
 You can either put these funds into a variable savings account, a TFSA, or directly into an RRSP.
+SCU does not offer RRSP loans but does have a flexible option called a Registered Investment Link Line for personal use and a Grow!
+Line of Credit for business use.

 If you’re in school and trying to save, RRSPs may not be your best option as your income is lower and the tax benefit is nominal.
 If you’re trying to buy a home or get a jump on your retirement savings, RRSPs are a better option.
-Taking an RRSP loan that you can then pay down using your tax return is an option but consider also setting up a regular preauthorized debit for your ongoing RRSP needs.
+Taking a loan for an RRSP that you can then pay down using your tax return is an option but consider also setting up a regular preauthorized debit for your ongoing RRSP needs.

 Ready to talk to an expert?